SweatDAO/ds-pause/README.md

 - A `scheduledTransaction` can only be plotted if its `earliestExecutionTime` is after `block.timestamp + delay`
 - A `scheduledTransaction` can only be plotted by authorized users

+**`attachTransactionDescription`**
+- A `attachTransactionDescription` can only be called by the authority

+**`protestAgainstTransaction`**
+- A `protestAgainstTransaction` can only be called once per scheduled transaction
+- A `protestAgainstTransaction` cannot delay an unscheduled transaction
+- A `protestAgainstTransaction` cannot delay a transaction more than `delay * MAX_MULTIPLIER` (unless it's not already delayed more than that)

 **`executeTransaction`**
 - A `scheduledTransaction` can only be executed if it has previously been plotted
 - A `scheduledTransaction` can only be executed once it's `earliestExecutionTime` has passed